eggheadio/eggheadio-course-notes/build-a-github-issue-viewer-in-react-and-graphql/notes/04-graphql-paste-a-onegraph-query-and-bring-over-variables-from-the-graphiql-editor.md

 import OneGraphAuth from 'onegraph-auth'

 export const auth = OneGraphAuth({
-  appId: 'replace-with-app-id-from-onegraph'
+  appId: 'replace-with-app-id-from-onegraph',
 })
 ```

 Now we can use React Context to build an `AuthProvider` component to handle our auth logic.
 Probably best to just copy the [AuthContext.js](https://github.com/theianjones/egghead-graphql-subscriptions/blob/master/04-setUpAuthenticationWithUrql/src/contexts/AuthContext.js) file from the [course repo](https://github.com/theianjones/egghead-graphql-subscriptions), as it is quite lengthy.
 Basically what this file does is:

 1. Creates a new `onegraph-auth` instance
 2. Sets the headers for our authenticated GraphQL requests
 3. Provides convenient login and logout functions

 ## 🤔 React Context